Omega0x013/flat-express/README.md

     },
     "/2": example2, // this exports matching methods
-    "/err": {}, // leave it empty and everything will be a 405 (method not allowed) "/reroute": "/home" // use a string to fill the GET route with a 302 redirect });
+    "/err": {}, // leave it empty and everything will be a 405 (method not allowed) "/reroute": "/index.js" // GET route for a file });
 ```